NatalieChuyakova/DPG-Media/README.md

-# THIS IS FOR MAC
+# THIS IS FOR MAC ONLY

 # Make sure node.js is installed
 Check if it's being installed: